 Formative and summative evaluations will be provided to the resident at prescribed intervals in order to assess and document the resident's performance capabilities.
-Remediation plans will be instituted for residents who, in the opinion of the PD, the clinical competency committee (CCC) and other teaching faculty, are not performing up to expected standards for their level of postgraduate training.
+Remediation plans will be instituted for residents who, in the opinion of the PD, the Clinical Competency Committee (CCC) and other teaching faculty, are not performing up to expected standards for their level of postgraduate training.

-Please see Guidelines for Trainee Evaluation, Promotion and Dismissal - IGME Policy #111 and IGME Performance Improvement Plans - Policy #304 for specific details regarding performance evaluations and remediation.
+Please see Guidelines for Trainee Evaluation, Promotion and Dismissal - IGME Policy #111 and Guidelines for the use of Academic Performance Improvement Workplans (APIWs) - IGME Policy #304 for specific details regarding performance evaluations and remediation.
 Policies may be obtained from any Program Director/Manager/Coordinator or the GME Office.